alexssh/react-hooks/README.md

 ## useFetch

 The hook aims to retrieve data on an API using the native Fetch API.
-It takes an url as first parameter and [an options object](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#supplying_request_options) as second one.
+It takes an API url as the first parameter and [an options object](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#supplying_request_options) as the second one.

 ```js
 import { useFetch } from "react-hooks-framer"